EriWinckler/BrazilBoutique/README.md

 10/12/2020: Added styling to item detail page.
 Added sidebar component.

 What needs to be done: <br />
-    - Navigation bar for categories on left side of page. <br />
     - Create Checkout cart.<br />
-    - Still thinking on ideas.<br />